-- 1. Observe the precautions in "Before You Begin" on page 21. - 2.
+- 1. Observe the precautions in "Before You Begin" on page 23. - 2.
 Turn off all peripheral devices connected to the computer.
 Turn off the computer. - 3.
 Remove the AC power cord from the computer. - 4.
 Remove the computer's cover. - 5.
-Remove the AGP card, if necessary. - 6.
+Remove the AGP card if it interferes with the DIMM clips from being easily opened and closed. - 6.
 Gently spread the retaining clips at each end of the DIMM socket.
 The DIMM pops out of the socket. - 7.
 Hold the DIMM by the edges, lift it away from the socket, and store it in an anti-static package. - 8.
-Reinstall and reconnect any parts you removed or disconnected to reach the DIMM sockets. - 9.
+Reinstall the AGP card if you removed it before taking out the DIMMs. - 9.
+Reinstall and reconnect any parts you removed or disconnected to reach the DIMM sockets. - 10.
 Replace the computer's cover and reconnect the AC power cord.